 Holy Cross Church (Pyhän Ristin kirkko)

-The Congregation of Hattula arranges Sunday Services and concerts in the Holy Cross Church during the summertime.
-You can find the schedule of the Services on the page "Tapahtumat" titled “jumalanpalvelukset ja uskonelämä".
+The Lutheran Congregation in Hattula arranges Sunday services and concerts in the Holy Cross Church during the summertime.
+You can find the schedule of the services on the page "Tapahtumat" titled “jumalanpalvelukset ja uskonelämä".

 History and Character

-The Church of the Holy Cross was built at the end of the 14th century or in the beginning of the 15th century, making it about 600 years old.
-The one of the Church´s distinctive features is its red brick, as most medieval buildings in Finland were made from grey stone.
+The Holy Cross Church was built at the end of the 14th century or in the beginning of the 15th century, making it about 600 years old.
+One of the distinctive features of the church is its red brick, as grey stone was the usual material of construction in Finland at the time.
 Only three medieval buildings in Finland were made of brick: the Turku Cathedral, the Castle of Hämeenlinna and this church.

 This church was dedicated to the Holy Cross.
 The legend of the Holy Cross is pictured on the ceiling of the Church: St. Helen, the mother of the Emperor Constantine, made a pilgrimage to Jerusalem, where she was told to have found the Cross of Christ.
-She indicated the place she believed to be the site of the crucifixion -and so the crosses were found.
-One of them cured a woman who was mortally ill and it was thus proven to be the one on which Christ was crucified.
+She indicated the place she believed to be the site of the crucifixion – and so three crosses were found.
+One of them cured a woman who was mortally ill, so that cross was taken to be the one on which Christ was crucified.
 Pieces of wood believed to be fragments of this cross were common relics in medieval times, and one such piece was kept in Hattula in the Church of Holy Cross.
 It has since become the center for a community of believers here in Finland.

-The church contains about 200 paintings.
+The church contains about two hundred paintings.
 They were painted at the beginning of the 16th century (1510).
-The identity of the painter(s) is unknown but he (or she) it was most likely a Finn.
+The identity of the painter(s) is unknown but he (or she) was most likely a Finn.
 The technique was called al secco.
 The pictures were painted on a dry surface with colors dissolved in lime-water.

 After the Reformation, the attitude towards paintings in churches become less favorable.
 However, the paintings in the ceiling of this church were never whitewashed as was done in other medieval churches, which is the reason the paintings are so bright.
 All the colors are original.